Broadway Plaza (Denver): Today

 After the department store closed, the space was used for a short period as an event center, before being occupied by Quest Diagnostics.
-Part of the International Collection is now used by the culinary arts program of the Art Institute of Colorado.
-The Montgomery Ward building was torn down on February 14, 1993, and replaced by a development called Broadway Marketplace, a collection of big-box retailers, such as Kmart, Office Max, Sam's Club, and an Albertson's (now Safeway) grocery store.
+Part of the International Collection was used by the culinary arts program of the Art Institute of Colorado and later by food services and training companies.
+The Montgomery Ward building was torn down on February 14, 1993, and redevelopment of the site into Broadway Marketplace began with assistance from the Denver Urban Renewal Authority.
+Broadway Marketplace included a collection of big-box retailers, such as Kmart, Office Max, Sam's Club, and an Albertson's (now Safeway) grocery store.
 Broadway Marketplace was initially developed by Homart (the real estate development arm of Sears), along with the Denver Urban Renewal Authority (DURA).
 Kmart closed in March 2017.

 Future

-In 2009 the Denver City Council approved a General Development Plan for the Denver Design District, by which D4 Urban LLC will create a large transit-oriented development in the original Broadway Plaza area and adjacent properties southwest of Broadway and Alameda Ave.
+In 2009 the Denver City Council approved a General Development Plan for the Denver Design District, by which D4 Urban LLC would create a large transit-oriented development in the original Broadway Plaza area and adjacent properties southwest of Broadway and Alameda Ave.
 The name "Denver Design District" is already in use for the Denver Design Center portion.

+By 2023, three large apartment buildings and a community plaza, Bayer Square, had been built to as part of the redevelopment.
+The overall project rebranded as Broadway Park.
+In 2025 the General Development Plan was repealed and replaced by an Infrastructure Master Plan.

 Sculpture

-A signature sculpture named Articulated Wall by artist Herbert Bayer is located at the complex, bordering highway I-25.
+A signature sculpture, Articulated Wall by artist Herbert Bayer is located at the complex, bordering highway I-25.
 The work was dedicated in July 1995, and belongs to the Denver Art Museum.
+When the development project rebranded as Broadway Park, Bayer's style became a theme.
+In 2021 Four Chromatic Gates, based on a maquette Bayer had designed, was installed at the Alameda light rail station adjacent to Broadway Park, and in 2023 Forest Sculpture was installed in Bayer Square.

 Articulated Wall sculpture.
 Denver Design Center is beyond it.